Insights for legislators

 Economic outlook

-In 2023, food and fiber production and related industries represented $91.4 billion in output to Georgia’s $1.4 trillion economy and more than 381,200 jobs statewide.
+In 2024, food and fiber production and related industries contributed $100.4 billion in output to Georgia’s $1.5 trillion economy, as well as more than 370,400 jobs

 The Georgia Ag Forecast is an annual seminar hosted by CAES sharing the latest research and information from CAES faculty to help Georgia farmers and agribusinesses prepare for their year ahead.